RolfHut/Design-Engineering-voor-Fysici-Dictaat/book/ontwerpopdrachten/3OntwerpEenTransistor/DEFontwerpopdracht3OntwerpEenTransistor.md

 $V_{out}\left(V_{in}\right) = \frac{R_{Transistor}\left(V_{in}\right)}{R_{Transistor}\left(V_{in}\right) + R_{chip}} V_{dd}$

-Both the exact value of RChip as well as the behavior of the transistor is determined by their physical dimensions on the chip.
+Both the exact value of $R_{Chip}$ as well as the behavior of the transistor is determined by their physical dimensions on the chip.
 Those dimensions you get to design today!
 Below we will explain seperatly for the resistor and the transistor how the design links to their resistance value.
 This is treated in the lecture and repeated here for your convenience.

 ### CMOS resistor on chip
 We will create a resistor on the chip by just making a suitably long strip of material that conducts electricity.
 We could use the top layer of aluminium, but as our aluminium ($Al$) has a very low resistivity ($2.8×10^{-8}$ Ω-m), making a resistor of $Al$ with a value of several kΩ would either require a very thin or very long resistor.
 This is not practical; however, it is also possible to use doped $Si$ as a resistor.
 A region doped with another type of implants as the substrate will formed a depletion region between the doped area and the substrate.
 When biased correctly this will act as a diode between the doped region and the substrate, therefore insulating the implanted region from the surrounding $Si$.